 GMS MA 630: Medical Anthropology and the Cultures of Biomedicine

 This course examines biomedicine as a cultural system with multiple local and national expressions worldwide, all of which have undergone changes over time.
 Topics will include the exploration of biomedicine as a cultural system, with cultural variations and different conceptual domains; processes of acculturation to biomedicine, the medicalization of social realities; biomedical narratives; the patient-doctor relationship (including when the physician is the patient); understandings of interventions and the meanings assigned to them; and different ways of thinking about efficacy in relation to process and chronicity.
 The course will draw on ethnographic studies of biomedicine not only in the United States, but in other global settings.
 3 cr, Spring sem.
 M 2:30-5:15, Charles River Campus.

 GMS MA 640: The Cultural Formation of the Clinician: Its Implications for Practice

-GMS MA 650: Society, Healthcare, and the Cultures of Competence
+GMS MA 650: Culture and Politics of Health Care Work

-GMS MA 677: Special Topics in Medical Anthropology: Program Evaluation for Social Scientists
+GMS MA 676: Special Topics in Medical Anthropology: Program Evaluation for Social Sciences